 5.5.2 Pre-conditions

 The Incruedible family adopts civilian identities and lives at suburbs for a normal life to hide their superheroes identities.
-To ensure secure communication for the Incruedible family accessing services of PIN Devices from anywhere in the world, Mr. Incruedible sets up many non-3GPP IoT devices, e.g. personal data storage, smart devices for home automation, home security cameras, etc., and subscribes to a reliable network operator’s services, which can provide secure access to his PIN Devices and the applications running on or connected to the PIN Device behind the gateway UE oe eRG, for all UEs of his family, including smartphones, tablets, and one eRG.
+To ensure secure communication for the Incruedible family accessing services of PIN Elements from anywhere in the world, Mr. Incruedible sets up many PIN Elements and subscribes to a reliable network operator’s services, which can act as User Identity provider and provide secure access to his PIN Elements and the applications running on or connected to the PIN Element behind the PIN Element with Gateway Capability, for all UEs of his family, including smartphones, tablets.

 5.5.3 Service Flows